elastic/kibana/docs/development/core/server/kibana-plugin-server.httpservicesetup.createrouter.md

 ## Remarks

-Each route can have only one handler functions, which is executed when the route is matched.
-All routes are prefixed with plugin name as a first segment of URL path.
+Each route can have only one handler function, which is executed when the route is matched.
 See the [IRouter](./kibana-plugin-server.irouter.md) documentation for more information.

 ## Example